thefozcat/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    An adaptive website uses hard-coded units for heights, widths, and font sizes.
+It uses media queries to change layout at certain sceen widths.
+    A fully responsive layout incorporates responsive units such as em, rem, vh, and vw.
+It still uses media queries to change layout,  but allows for a more seamless transition between screen sizes.
+This allows it to better accomodate a wider range of screen shapes and sizes.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first design is styled to fit phones and tablets from the get go.
+We use media queries with set min-widths to respond to screens as they grow.
+    Desktop first design is styled to fit wider computer screens.
+We use media queries with set max-widths to respond to screensd as the shrink.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Font-size 62.5% sets the default font size to 10px (10px/16px), and allows are rem units to be base 10, meaning 1 rem = 10px;

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing allows us to use a CSS compiler such as LESS or SASS to write more organized code, use variables, create mixins, import fonts, and manage styles across multiple
+    .less or .scss files.
+The compiler then translates all of our styling into one master CSS file for our browser to read.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite part of preprocessing is the ability to write smoother, neater code.
+I like the convenience of being able to pop in variables and media queries as I go without having to bounce all around the page.
+The thing that gives me the most trouble is juggling multiple .less files, and keeping track of where I have been.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.